Solarigin/Word_Cards/README.md

 After logging in you can study words on `index.html` or view your progress on `dashboard.html`.
 All pages use Tailwind CSS via CDN and communicate with the FastAPI backend running on `http://localhost:8000`.

+The backend creates a default administrator account on first run.
+Use the credentials **Admin** / **88888888** to log in and access the admin panel at `frontend/admin.html`.

 Word books are stored as JSON files under the `wordbooks/` directory using the naming scheme `wordBook_<NAME>.json`.